-- a) Buildings and site plans should be designed to enhance the pedestrian environment and foster a walkable built environment. - Reasonable pedestrian connections should be provided within the Subdistricts and to the adjacent zones, including a trail head access to Lone Tree Hill, Belmont Conservation Land. - c) Benches should be provided at convenient locations throughout the Subdistricts and along Olmsted Drive. - d) The provision of parking should take into consideration the extent to which the design maximizes pedestrian flow within the development - e) Underground parking is strongly encouraged in Subdistrict B. - f) Parking Structures.
+- a) Buildings and site plans should are to be designed to enhance the pedestrian environment and foster a walkable built environment. - b) Reasonable pedestrian connections should be provided are to be within the Subdistricts and to the adjacent zones, including a trail head access to Lone Tree Hill, Belmont Conservation Land. - c) Benches should to be provided at convenient locations throughout the Subdistricts and along Olmsted Drive. - d) The provision of parking should all take into consideration the extent to which the design maximizes pedestrian flow within the development - e) Underground parking is strongly encouraged in Subdistrict B. - f) Parking Structures.

-The following design guidelines should be considered for projects containing structured parking:
+The following design guidelines shallshould be considered for projects containing structured parking:

-1. Compatibility with the proposed building(s) and surrounding neighborhood with regard to architecture, size, scale, and intensity and mass;

-- 2. Access points whenever possible should be on the secondary or side streets, or accessed via a side driveway, versus the primary street frontage; - 3.
-Exterior landscaping should be provided to screen the structure and mechanical equipment from within each Subdistrict and from Zone 2, the McLean Hospital Campus, and Lone Tree Hill; - 4.
-Entire sides or substantial lengths of the parking structure walls should not be open without suitable fenestration.
-Design should avoid long runs of openings that do not conform to or replicate window patterns consistent with the primary building; and - 5.
-Architectural articulation should be on all sides of the parking structure and of materials compatible with the primary building. - 6.
-Electric vehicle (EV) charging connectivity and stations should be provided in the garages of each Subdistrict. - i.
+- 1. Compatibility with the proposed building(s) and surrounding neighborhood with regard to architecture, size, scale, and intensity and mass; - 2.
+Access points whenever possible should be on the secondary or side streets, or accessed via a side driveway, versus the primary street frontage; - 3.
+Ingress/egress points should all-be designed to ensure adequate emergency vehicle access to the parking structure get chiefs input on this; - Exterior landscaping should all-be provided to screen the structure and mechanical equipment from within each Subdistrict and from Zone 2, the McLean Hospital Ceampus, and Lone Tree Hill, Belmont Conservation Land; - Entire sides or substantial lengths of the parking structure walls should all-not be open without suitable fenestration.
+Design should will-attempt to, where reasonably feasible, to avoid long runs of openings that do not conform to or replicate window patterns consistent with the primary building; and - Architectural articulation should all be on all sides of the parking structure and of materials compatible with the primary building.

+- 7. Electric vehicle (EV) charging connectivity and stations should be provided in the garages of each Subdistrict. - i.
 In Subdistrict A all required connectivity infrastructure for a parking space should be EV-ready for one space at each residential unit.
 EV-ready is defined as providing capacity and space for a 50A breaker in the main house panel and outline in construction documents for charging station location.
 Conduit for future connectivity should be provided from the main house panel to the Garage. - ii.
-In Subdistrict B EV charging stations should be provided for at least 10% of all common parking spaces.

-6B.5.4 Landscaping and Site Improvements
+In Subdistrict B EV charging stations should be provided for at least 10% of all common parking spaces. - 6H.5.4 Landscaping and Site Improvements